 The 4-H Child Development Project uses instructional materials that deal with young children at different ages (i.e., infants, toddlers, pre-school) and baby-sitting.
 Characteristics of various ages are studied and followed by observations and interactive activities.

-The 4-H aerospace program provides youth with educational information about aerospace that develops project skills (i.e., principles of flight, model rocket construction, model rocket safety) and life skills (i.e., decision-making, using science and technology, developing communication skills).
-These fun-filled, hands-on learning experiences are provided with the plan of a caring adult will be helping the 4-H'er.
+The 4-H Aerospace program provides youth with educational information about aerospace that develops project skills (i.e., principles of flight, model rocket construction, model rocket safety) and life skills (i.e., decision-making, using science and technology, developing communication skills).
+These fun-filled, hands-on learning experiences are provided with the plan of a caring adult will be helping the 4-H member.

 The gardening project introduces youth to vegetable gardening.
 Youth will learn about planning a vegetable garden, planting, fertilizing, different vegetable pests, harvesting, storage techniques and careers.